 Image Credit: Greg Natale

-Purple is associated with a wealth of wonderful emotions from depth and creativity to fantasy and nobility.
+Purple is associated with a wealth of wonderful emotions from depth and creativity to fantasy and nobility in colour psychology.
 It looks right at home in feminine spaces, such as this pretty bedroom scheme designed by Greg Natale, but deeper versions of the hue can also be incredibly masculine.
 It carries a regal charm and also suggests luxury, which enables the tone to bring real presence to a space.
 Think about using it in a dressing room to create a truly special getting-ready destination or let it take over your entrance hallway to impress guests at the first opportunity.

 "Purple carries a regal charm and also suggests luxury which enables the tone to bring real presence to a space."